Bouncing and collapsing universes dual to late-time cosmological models

-These are the relations between the metric potentials in the two conformal frames.
-Thus, once the evolution of the metric potential in the Einstein frame is known, along with the background quantities $\at(\eta)$ and $\conb(\eta)$, one can obtain the solutions for the metric potentials in the Jordan frame.
+These are the relations between the metric potentials in the two conformal frames.\footnote{See~\cite{mukhanov92} for similar relations between metric potentials in the context of $f(R)$ theories.} Thus, once the evolution of the metric potential in the Einstein frame is known, along with the background quantities $\at(\eta)$ and $\conb(\eta)$, one can obtain the solutions for the metric potentials in the Jordan frame.

 It is, however, possible that under certain circumstances the above relations become singular, breaking the perturbative map between the two conformal frames.
 This issue is addressed, for example, in~\cite{paul.ea14, bari.ea19}, in the context of early universe bouncing $f(R)$ theories.
-It is shown that the relation between metric potentials can diverge when the background scalar field in the Einstein frame goes through an extremum, i.e., $\conb' \to 0$.
+It is shown that the relation between the metric potentials can diverge when the background scalar field in the Einstein frame goes through an extremum, i.e., $\conb' \to 0$.
 The same issue can potentially arise in the case of Brans-Dicke theory governed Jordan frame.
-From the relations~\eqref{eq:63} we see that if the background concordance field goes through an extremum at an instant, i.e.\ $\conb' \to 0$, the Jordan frame potentials $\Phi, \Psi$ can diverge, even if the Einstein frame potential and its derivative ($\tilde{\Phi}, \tilde{\Phi}'$) remain finite.
+From the relations~\eqref{eq:76}, we see that if the background concordance field goes through an extremum at an instant, i.e.\ $\conb' \to 0$, the Jordan frame potentials $(\Phi, \Psi)$ can diverge, even if the Einstein frame potential and its derivative ($\tilde{\Phi}, \tilde{\Phi}'$) remain finite.
 This can cause the Einstein frame-Jordan frame correspondence to break down in the perturbative regime.
 We now check whether such a divergence occurs in the present model of the bouncing universe dual to the physical universe.

 From~\cref{eq:18}, the conformal time derivative of the background field can be written as